 Main: Vegetables (daikon, cabbage, bitter melon, bamboo shoots, leafy greens, seaweed, chinese okra, carrots, burdock, green papaya or pumpkin) simmered or stir-fried, seasoned with small amounts of miso

 Beverage: Sanpin Jasmine Tea or occasionally locally brewed Awamori Millet

-This Okinawan population’s eating patterns, as found in other Blue Zones, were not by conscious choice, but by accessibility related to affordability and region.
+This Okinawan population’s eating patterns, as found in other blue zone regions, were not by conscious choice, but by accessibility related to affordability and region.
 Farming, fishing, carpentry and weaving were their main industries.
 Staple foods were what grew locally.
 Sweet potatoes and vegetables grew well in this sub tropical region of islands, while rice did not.
 The average family could not afford meat, nor processed foods such as sugar, salt, oil or imported white rice.

 Following World War II, increasing economic prosperity and western influences have brought change to the region.
 Within the past two generations, high-calorie, processed, Western-style food and animal product consumption has increased, while physical activity has decreased.
 Okinawans’ BMIs have gone from the Japan’s lowest to highest.
 Lung, breast, and colon cancer rates are reported to have nearly doubled.

 In recent years, public health professionals inspired by the remaining Okinawan centenarians who have maintained their traditional diets, have been organizing a movement to re-educate younger generations about the health, family, and societal benefits of traditional diets.
 6, 7, 8, 9